-Slow Cooker Three Bean Chili is the perfect, no-fuss meal on a cold winter day.
-It’s warm, hearty, filling, and simple to make.
+This three bean chili recipe is the perfect, no-fuss meal on a cold winter day.
+It’s full of beans, ground beef, and savory spices.

 It’s a Saturday evening, and I’m writing this post while watching the nightly news.
 They are showing coverage of the Blizzard of 2016.
 Luckily, here in Florida, it’s just extremely windy and cool but for a large part of the country, it’s a nasty mess of wind and snow.

 I thought it would be a good time to share my recipe for three bean chili.
 It wasn’t too many years ago that I lived further up north.
 When it got cold, all I wanted to do was stay inside, curl up under a blanket and eat something warm.

 How to Make Three Bean Chili: